libremesh/lime-sdk/README.md

 Basic usage example for cooking a libremesh using bmx7 routing protocol firmware for device Alix Board 2d2 using remote repositories (no compilation required).
 Recommended for most people:

-`./cooker -c x86/geode --profile=Generic --flavor=lime_bmx7 --community=libremesh/only-bmx7 --remote'`
+`./cooker -c x86/geode --profile=Generic --flavor=lime_bmx7 --community=libremesh/only-bmx7 --remote`

 Basic usage example for cooking a firmware for TpLink 4300 compiling localy the libremesh packages: